itsdlhqcp/product-management-app/README.md

 4. Push to the branch (`git push origin feature/new-feature`)
 5. Create a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 👨‍💻 Author

-[Your Name]
+Dilhaque Ahemmed C P

-## 📞 Support
+## 📞 Support:- 8590788977

-For support, email [your-email] or create an issue in the repository.
+For support, email dilhaquecp@gmail.com or create an issue in the repository.

 ---